 Who doesn’t love action shots?
-From skiing to scuba diving, you can capture action videos and photos with a GoPro HERO7.
+From skiing to scuba diving, you can capture action videos and photos with a GoPro HERO9.
 It’s small, light, and waterproof – the holy trinity for travel.
 If you don’t need the latest model, spend half the money on the nearly-as-awesome GoPro HERO7.

 GoPros make particularly good gifts for men who love adventure travel.
 They can capture the dizzying heights of climbing a mountain or the depths of the ocean.
 I last used mine while cage diving with great white sharks in South Africa.

 Any man can pull off classic aviator sunglasses, and Ray-Ban makes the best.

 Don’t get me wrong; I often travel with knockoff Ray-Bans to reduce the risk of theft, loss, or sitting on them (the latter admittedly happens far more often than theft).
 But when you want to look your best, nothing stands up to the real thing.